Bandinsky/datasciencecoursera/README.md

 # datasciencecoursera
-Repo created for the Coursera Project
+Repo created for the Coursera Project.
 Specifically.